Rainn/FIE2014/Paper.md

-#A high performance education system in hybrid cloud
+#Interactive Educational System with high performance in hybrid cloud

 ##Abstract